 What is an API?

 Typically, a credit card request involves a specific amount of dollars from a credit card, the card number, and an expiration date.
 The company handling the credit card request lets the business know if the credit card number is valid, if it was reported stolen, and if the limit on the card is sufficient for the desired amount.
 The business then decides what to do, based on the reply.
-If the transaction is approved, the business will process the order.
+If all parties approve the transaction, the business will process the order.
 If the transaction cannot be completed, the business must decide what action to take.
 For example, if the dollar value exceeded the card’s limit, you could save the order as a back-order for future processing or cancel the order.

 Every time a call is made to an API, you need to be able to interpret the response status code.
 You are probably familiar with the code 404.
 This is when a browser cannot find the webpage you are looking for.
 An API’s documentation will define what possible responses can be received.